-Veterans Day 2013 will be observed on Monday, November 11th, 2013.
-As a federal holiday Veterans Day is usually observed on November 11th every year.
+Veterans Day 2021 will be on Thursday, November 11th, 2021.
+As a federal holiday Veterans Day is typically observed on November 11th every year.
 However, if it occurs on a Sunday then the following Monday is designated as the Federal holiday, and if it occurs on a Saturday then either Saturday or Friday may be designated.

-When the Federal holiday and November 11th date are different often times Veterans Day activities will take place on both days and still many activities are often scheduled the weekend leading up to Veterans Day even if both dates match.
+When the Federal holiday and November 11th dates are different, Veterans Day activities may take place on both days; many activities are often scheduled the weekend leading up to Veterans Day even during years when both dates match.

 About Veterans Day

-This celebration led to Congress changing Armistice Day to Veterans Day in 1954 to recognize Veterans of all U.S. wars.
+This celebration may have helped influence Congress to change Armistice Day to Veterans Day in 1954 to recognize Veterans of all U.S. wars.

 See our Veterans Day Facts infographic.